jl-oclinux/SecWinBatchMode/README.md

 (flag `/ACTIVATED_PRESET=0` in command line).

 Note that there is no default preset for the PostInstall task.
-So by default, the task starts shortly after the installation, but does nothing.
+Thus, the task starts shortly after installation, but does nothing in the minimal configuration.
 If you want to benefit from this task, you will have to think about putting a preset file `LocalMachine-PostInstall.preset` in the `C:\ProgramData\SWMB\Presets` folder before installing SWMB.